-ST. PAUL, Minn., April 28, 2014 /PRNewswire/ -- The Minnesota Hospital Association (MHA) honored innovative programs and outstanding leaders in health care at its 30th annual awards ceremony on Friday, April 25.
+ST. PAUL, Minn., May 20, 2013 /PRNewswire-USNewswire/ -- The Minnesota Hospital Association (MHA) honored innovative programs and outstanding leaders in health care at its 29th annual awards ceremony on Friday, May 17.

 Eighteen awards were given for extraordinary achievement in categories ranging from advocacy on behalf of hospitals and volunteerism to innovation and improvement in patient care and patient safety.

 "The achievements showcase the kind of top-quality care that typifies Minnesota hospitals," said MHA President and CEO Lawrence Massa.
-"The women and men of these innovative, high-performing hospitals have set the bar high for patient care and for meeting the needs of their communities.
+"The men and women of these innovative, high-performing hospitals have set the bar high for patient care and for meeting the needs of their communities.
 Thanks to their innovation, diligence and commitment, Minnesota hospitals continue to be among the best in the nation."

 Spirit of Advocacy Award